-While IFFIm does not have capital, sovereign donor commitments are legally binding and enforceable payment obligations.
-Given the legal characteristics of these pledges, we consider these donor obligations as analogous to capital contributions.
+Although IFFIm does not have capital, sovereign donor commitments are legally binding and enforceable payment obligations.
+Because of the legal characteristics of these pledges, we consider these donor obligations as analogous to capital contributions.
 For most of the supranationals we rate, the strength of member support score is built around shareholders' capital contribution.
 In particular, we score the ability to support based on the weighted average shareholder rating.
 We calculate the weighted average donor rating at Aa3 because we consider outstanding donations analogous to capital subscriptions.

-At its inception, IFFIm had six original donors: the UK, France, Italy (Baa3 negative), Norway (Aaa stable), Spain (Baa1 stable) and Sweden (Aaa stable).
-Over time, donors have increased their pledges, while new donors have joined IFFIm (see Exhibit 3).
+At its inception, IFFIm had six original donors: the UK, Norway, France, Italy (Baa3 stable), Spain (Baa1 positive) and Sweden (Aaa stable).
+Over time, existing donors increased their pledges, while new donors joined IFFIm (see Exhibit 4).
 The new funding cycle, which runs from 2021 to 2025, and the coronavirus pandemic led donors to step up efforts after several years of limited additional pledges.
-Since 2020, new pledges have amounted to approximately \$3 billion.
-In 2022 alone, IFFIm received new sovereign pledges totaling \$541 million from Spain (€100 million) and the UK (£461 million).
-After accounting for fair value losses and payments received by donors, IFFIm's sovereign pledges decreased by \$486 million in 2022, mainly on account of currency and interest rate movements.
+Since 2020, new pledges have amounted to over \$3 billion.
+In 2023, IFFIm received new sovereign pledges totaling \$141.7 million from Canada (CAD\$125 million) and Spain (€75 million).
+After accounting for fair value losses and payments received by donors, IFFIm's sovereign pledges decreased by \$153 million in 2023, mainly because of currency and interest rate movements.

-Pledges are considerably concentrated, with the UK and Norway accounting for more than half of the remaining outstanding pledges as of June 2023.
+Pledges are considerably concentrated, with the UK and Norway accounting for more than half of the remaining outstanding pledges as of June 2024.
 This introduces risk to the weighted average donor rating of Aa3, which we use to score donors' ability to support.
 Therefore, negative rating pressure on sovereign ratings would weigh on IFFIm's creditworthiness.
 At the same time, IFFIm's donor base is shifting, with most new pledges coming from Aaa-rated sovereigns.
-For example, Canada (Aaa stable) entered IFFIm's donor base in March 2023 with a long-term pledge of CAD125 million.
+For example, Canada (Aaa stable) entered IFFIm's donor base in March 2023 with a long-term pledge of CAD\$125 million.